maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 Compiler flags, optimisation, link order, and build environments can all change the result.
 The coverage report may be accurate for the instrumented binary, but that binary is not what I publish.

-At the scale of thousands of packages across Go, C, C++, Rust, and native extensions, the operational cost is also rather unpleasant.
-Every language needs different tooling.
-Every package needs another build path.
+Across thousands of packages written in Go, C, C++, Rust, and other languages, that second build path also carries a high cost.
+Each language needs different tooling.
 CI time, storage, and maintenance all increase.

 I wanted another option: collect coverage from the finished binary, without rebuilding it.